Loading NuWatt Energy...

 |---|---|---|---|---|

-Based on Maine's average effective property tax rate of 1.39% and 5.5% sales tax rate.
-Actual property tax savings depend on your municipality's assessment practices.
+Based on Maine's average effective property tax rate of 1.39%.
+Actual property tax savings depend on your municipality's assessment practices. *Sales tax exemption has not been confirmed from official Maine statute.
+Verify with your installer.

 Maine's property tax exemption is among the strongest in New England because it is a statewide mandate, not a local option.